cbeust/kobalt-antlr/README.md

 Build this project with `./kobaltw assemble`
 ```

-This command tells Kobalt to download the `kobalt-antlr` plug-in and then to run the template named "antlr".
+This command tells Kobalt to download the `kobalt-antlr` plug-in and then to run the template named `"antlr"`.
 This will generate a simple project with
 a few sample files (look into the `src` directory).

 We can now build this project:

 ```
 $ kobaltw assemble